chromice/ae/README.md

 }
 ```

 When `is_valid()` method is called, the form will iterate all its fields, calling their `validate()` method.
-All validation constraints that were set when fields were declared are checked at this stage.
+All validation constraints that were set prior to that are checked at this stage.

 ### Presentation